 Line 40.
 Unpaid Minimum Required Contributions for All Years.
 Enter the sum of the remaining unpaid minimum required contributions from line 30 and the unpaid minimum required contribution for the current year from line 39.
 If this amount is greater than zero, file Form 5330, Return of Excise Taxes Related to Employee Benefit Plans and pay the 10% excise tax on the unpaid minimum required contributions.

-Specific Instructions for Part IX -- Election to Use Pension Funding Relief under PRA 2010
+Part IX - Election to Use Pension Funding Relief under PRA 2010

 Note.
 This section is completed only if: